Pigouvian Tolls and Welfare Optimality with Parallel Servers and Heterogeneous Customers: Model and Results

-We assume that customers of all classes have the same job size distributions, and that, once they join a queue, they are treated identically within it.
-Associated with queue $j$ is a cost function $D_j(\cdot)$ that specifies a cost associated with a given aggregate arrival rate.
-For example, the cost could be the mean sojourn time, or some higher moment of it, or the probability of the sojourn time exceeding a specified threshold.
-Our only assumption is that each function $D_j$ be monotone increasing, and continuously differentiable in the interior of its domain (the set of arrival rates for which $D_j$ is finite), with strictly positive derivative.
+Next, we associate with each queue $j$ a cost function $D_j(\cdot)$ which specifies the congestion cost generated by a given aggregate arrival rate; thus, $D_j(\lambda)$ is the congestion cost incurred by each customer when the arrival rate into queue $j$ is $\lambda$.
+The cost could be the mean sojourn time, or some higher moment of it, or the probability of the sojourn time exceeding a specified threshold.
+Our only assumption is that each function $D_j$ be monotone increasing, continuous, and continuously differentiable in the interior of its domain (the set of arrival rates for which $D_j$ is finite), with strictly positive derivative.
+In particular, we assume that the domain of each $D_j$ is either $\Reals_+$ or an interval of the form $[0,a)$, and that in the latter case, $\lim_{x\uparrow a} D_j(x) = +\infty$.

-Finally, with each class $i,$ we associate a positive parameter $\beta_i$ that quantifies its sensitivity to delay or congestion by multiplying the cost incurred by a class $i$ customer by $\beta_i.$ The only distinction between classes is in applying different multipliers $\beta_i$ to their costs in any queue.
-Without loss of generality, we take $\beta_1>\beta_2>\ldots>\beta_M;$ if $\beta_i=\beta_j,$ we can collapse them into a single class, as customers are otherwise assumed to be identical.

 The assumptions above are rather mild.
 We do not restrict the number of servers at a queue or the service discipline.
 Indeed, different queues may have different numbers of servers and employ different service disciplines.
-They can also employ different cost functions, for example the mean sojourn time at one queue and the second moment at another.
+They can also be associated with different cost functions, for example the mean sojourn time at one queue and the second moment at another.
 The only requirement is that each queue treat all customers alike, irrespective of their class.
-In addition to traditional queueing models, our set-up also encompasses transport models for example, where the mean journey time on a road may be some function of the traffic intensity on it.
-The main motivation for the assumption of Poisson arrivals is that it makes the $D_j$ functions of a single real variable.
+In addition to traditional queueing models, our set-up also encompasses transportation models, where the mean journey time on a road may be some increasing function of the traffic intensity on it.
+The main motivation for the assumption of Poisson arrivals is that it makes each $D_j$ a function of a single real variable.
 It is not obvious how the monotonicity and differentiability assumptions would generalize if $D_j$ were to be a function of the law of a stochastic process.

 We are now ready to state the social welfare maximization problem.
 The objective is